spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/9-cluster-rbac.md

     * Groups: Set of users.
     * Service Accounts: Kubernetes uses service accounts to authenticate and authorize requests by pods to the Kubernetes API server.
 These are namespaced and meant for intra-cluster processes running inside pods.
   * Subject Name: Custom name to identify a subject.
 A single RoleBinding can have multiple subjects.
 “Confirm” the information to complete the creation of the RoleBinding .

-### RBAC Manangement on Running Clusters
+# Running Clusters

-To edit/add RoleBindings to a running cluster:
+You can manage namespaces and RBAC for a running clusters by invoking the RBAC management page as follows Clusters -> select the cluster -> Settings -> Cluster Settings -> select RBAC from left menu.

-Clusters -> select the cluster -> Settings -> Cluster Settings -> select RBAC from left menu.
+Configure settings as described above.

-### Use Cases
+# Use Cases

 * Use Role and a RoleBinding to scope security to a single namespace.
 * Use ClusterRole and RoleBinding to scope security to several or all namespaces.
 * Use ClusterRole and ClusterRoleBinding to scope security to all namespaces OR cluster-scoped resources.